xukobe/isulad-kuasar-dev-script/README.md

 This repo provides scripts for deploying iSulad-Kuasar development environment.

 ## Config
-Config config.yaml by following the comments inside.
+Config config.yaml by following the comments.

 ## Deploy the environment
 ```bash